 Welcome from the Headteacher

 The school community shares a single vision of “Excellence Together”, where staff and students aim to make excellence a habit in all that we do: our teaching and learning, behaviour and care of each other, within a Christian and multi-faith ethos.
-We are ambitious in our aspirations for our students, and want them to leave us as confident and articulate young people, able to succeed in an ever-changing world.
+Our vision is underpinned by our core Christian values of excellence, resilience and care.
+We are ambitious in our aspirations for our students and want them to leave us as confident and articulate young people, able to succeed in an ever-changing world.

-We believe these aims are only possible with the development of strong partnerships with our parents, carers and governors.
-Due to this support, the school’s results have continued to improve.
-The school is well placed to equip our students for the challenges ahead, and our curriculum is focused upon rigorous qualifications that are valued by education and business partners.
+We believe these aims are only possible with the development of strong partnerships with our parents, carers, governors and trustees.
+Due to this support, the school’s quality of education and outcomes have continued to improve, and we were judged by Ofsted to be a Good school, in their inspection in February 2020.
+The school is well-placed to equip our students for the challenges ahead, and our curriculum is focused upon rigorous qualifications that are valued by education and business partners.

-We pride ourselves on the range and quality of the extra-curricular opportunities we are able to offer, alongside our enrichment programme to ensure all students are able to excel in their preferred area of interest.
-We have a particularly strong intervention programme, as well as after-school Session 6s, to assist Year 11 students achieve their goals.
-Since 2012, we have consistently closed the gaps of achievement between our disadvantaged students and those with special educational needs, and our other students.
-We await the publication of the national data for 2019 to confirm that we continue to meet the needs of all our students.
+We pride ourselves on the range and quality of the extra-curricular opportunities we are able to offer, alongside our enrichment programme, to ensure all students are able to excel in their preferred area of interest.
+We have particularly strong intervention and mentoring programmes, to assist students in achieving their goals.

 Thank you for visiting our website, and if it does not answer all of your questions, please do not hesitate to contact the school.